What documentation do I need to fly by private jet?

 Will my documents be checked at the airport?

-When you book your private jet flight, PrivateFly’s Flight Team will ask for a copy of your passport (or ID) and visa (if required) for each passenger travelling.
+When you book your private jet flight, PrivateFly’s Client Services team will ask for a copy of your passport (or ID) and visa (if required) for each passenger travelling.
 This is used by both PrivateFly and by the aircraft’s operator to create a passenger manifest.
 This is an official document, used by the immigration services, the flight crew and the FBO.

-Depending on the route, the information on the manifest can be used to pre-clear passengers before the flight, rather than after arrival at the airport – which means the process is much faster and hassle-free for the passengers.
+Depending on the route, the information on the manifest can be used to pre-clear passengers before the flight, rather than after arrival at the airport, making the process much faster and hassle-free for the passengers.

 It’s still essential that all passengers have their passport or other ID with them, which will be checked by the staff at the FBO and against the manifest – you would not be able to board the aircraft otherwise.
 And at some airports immigration services will perform spot checks.